food import saudi

-3 min read
+4 min read

-With only 1.5 percent of its overall land area classified as arable, Saudi Arabia is unable to domestically produce sufficient output of agri-food products to meet local market demand, let alone a growing appetite for a wide range of foods and gourmet products.
+With only 1.5 percent of its overall land area classified as arable, Saudi Arabia is unable to domestically produce a sufficient output of agri-food products to meet local market demand, let alone a growing appetite for a wide range of foods and gourmet products.

 The harvested area in Saudi Arabia is less than 1 million hectares (10,000 km2), a fraction of the share in similar markets by land area and geography such as Mexico.
 Therefore, the kingdom imports more than 80% of its food requirements from foreign countries like Germany, the USA, China, Italy, Spain or the Netherlands.
+Other major suppliers of food products for the Saudi market are India, Egypt and Brazil.

 The vast majority of the food products are imported by the private sector and are subject to a 5% import duty while coffee, tea, and fresh red meat enter the country duty-free.
 Selected processed food products, however, are assessed higher import duties.